What if Santa went virtual?

 To calculate the number of reindeer drones needed, we start with the assumption that 55 percent of the population lives in urban areas within effective delivery range, which is about 10 miles due to flight and battery capacity.
 Most drone deliveries take an hour at most.
 Let’s assume Santa’s primary delivery hours are between 10 p.m. and 6 a.m.
 That would mean it would take 36 million drones roughly 8 hours to deliver presents to 289 million kids.

 Drone delivery services are already on the market, and tech giants see them as the future of e-commerce fulfillment.
 UPS has been growing its drone airline since 2019 and is delivering prescriptions by drone in select locations.
-In 2020, Amazon received FAA approval for its drone delivery fleet and has been making deliveries in California’s San Joaquin County.
+Amazon began making drone deliveries in College Station, Texas, and Lockeford, California, in 2022 and recently expanded deliveries to the Phoenix metro area in Arizona.

 For Santa, drone delivery would be especially useful based on the sheer scale of his Christmas Eve operation.
 In one night, he’s responsible for delivering 35 times as many boxes as Amazon ships in the U.S. each day and 24 times as many packages as UPS delivers in a day.